This Pumpkin Pie Smoothie is a healthy fall smoothie recipe with all the pumpkin pie flavors and so nourishing to fix your sweet tooth.

 It’s a great way to store leftover pumpkin puree and use it throughout the year in smoothies.

-This pumpkin smoothie is even better topped with some toppings like:
+This healthy pumpkin smoothie recipe is even better topped with some toppings like:

 - A drizzle of maple syrup.